mhelmetag/stoke-archives/README.md

 ## Historic Forecast

 Most of the reason to have this historic data is for machine learning.
-So the attributes that're saved off are tailored to being able to predict future surf forecasts.
+So the attributes that're saved off are tailored to predicting future surf forecasts.
 Or, at least, what I think are important attributes for that.

 ### Data Structure